nebula-os/npk/README.md

 The package manager for Nebula OS 📦

 ### Goals
-* Optimizes for multi-core systems
+* Optimized for multi-core systems
 * Utilizes Linux sandboxing features
-* Compiles statically
+* Compiles into a static binary

 ### Features
 * Fast, granular and parallel task-based model based on [shred](https://crates.io/crates/shred)